 Figure 3 shows the planning zones for the land within and adjoining the investigation area.
 The overwhelming majority of land within the investigation area is Farming Zone 2 (FZ2).
-The Harness and Greyhound Racing Precinct adjoining The Goulburn Valley Highway is a Special Use Zone (SUZ4) and Seven Creeks which runs through the south west and north east corners of the investigation area is an Urban Floodway Zone (UFZ).
+The Harness and Greyhound Racing Precinct adjoining The Goulburn Valley Highway is a Special Use Zone (SUZ4) and Seven Creeks which runs through the south west corner and the tributary of the Seven Creeks which runs through the north east corner of Investigation Area 1 is an Urban Floodway Zone (UFZ).

-Across the Goulburn Valley Highway, directly east of the investigation area, is Residential Zone 1 (R1Z).
-The land directly north and directly south of the investigation area is Rural Living Zone (RLZ) and the land directly west of the investigation area is Farming Zone 2 (FZ2).
+Across the Goulburn Valley Highway, directly west of the investigation area, is General Residential Zone (GRZ1) and Neighbourhood Residential Zone (NRZ1).
+The land directly north and directly south of the investigation area is Rural Living Zone (RLZ) and the land directly east of the investigation area is Farming Zone 2 (FZ2).